Am I Overpaying a Staffing Company?

 Clarity is key because a lack of direction can be overwhelming.
 The give and take that occurs in those initial conversations, as well as periodic feedback, can define what is working, what is not working, and why.

 Hiring managers can learn a great deal from their staffing company’s market insights too.
-As Ransier notes, “feedback and market data from staffing partners early in the hiring process can be the difference between a hiring process that takes weeks versus one that takes months.”
+As Ransier notes, “Feedback and market data from staffing partners early in the hiring process can be the difference between a hiring process that takes weeks versus one that takes months.”

-Companies should have their own internal review process for staffing agency recruits.
+Companies should have their internal review process for staffing agency recruits.
 At the crux of the need for internal review is the fact that, as Ransier puts it: “neither staffing agencies nor recruiters are typically experts in the fields for which they recruit.
-While screening candidates is part of the hiring process, and recruiters are able to determine whether a candidate meets pre-established requirements, recruiters may not be able to identify, for example, if a software engineer describes the most efficient way to solve a problem.”
+While screening candidates is part of the hiring process, and recruiters can determine whether a candidate meets pre-established requirements, recruiters may not be able to identify, for example, if a software engineer describes the most efficient way to solve a problem.”

 The main solution is a thorough internal review can improve the likelihood of a successful hire.